Creatine to Normalize Homocysteine in Vegetarians?

 This is the eleventh in a 12-video series exploring stroke risk.
 If you missed the last two, see Vegetarians and Stroke Risk Factors: Vitamin B12 and Homocysteine? and How to Test for Functional Vitamin B12 Deficiency.

 This whole creatine angle was new to me.
-I had long worried about homocysteine levels being too high among those getting inadequate B12 intake, but I didn’t realize there was another potential mechanism for bringing it down other than with vitamin B. Let’s see if it pans out in my final video of the series: The Efficacy and Safety of Creatine for High Homocysteine
+I had long worried about homocysteine levels being too high among those getting inadequate B12 intake, but I didn’t realize there was another potential mechanism for bringing it down.
+Let’s see if it pans out in my final video of the series: The Efficacy and Safety of Creatine for High Homocysteine

 Key Takeaways